 If you are in debt and you’re worried about how that debt may be affecting your children, there are steps you can take.

 If you’re overwhelmed by your stress and anxiety, it makes sense to see a counsellor to speak about your feelings.
 By speaking about the source of your stress, you can come up with solutions for how to tackle it.
-You can also talk to a counsellor about your children’s behavioural problems.
-They will likely be able to offer you suggestions for how to deal with them.
-If you’re worried about being able to afford to counsel, ask your doctor about free or low-cost options in your community.
+You can also talk to a counsellor about any concerns you have about your children’s behaviour.
+They will likely be able to offer you suggestions for how to navigate them in a healthy way.
+If you’re worried about the cost, ask your doctor about free or low-cost options in your community.

-If your children are acting out and you think it might be related to your stress about your debt, make a conscious effort to protect your children from discussions about money.
+If your children are acting out and you think it might be related to your stress about your debt, look for ways to cushion them from discussions about money.
 Children don’t understand something like debt, but they do understand when they see their parents stressed out or anxious.
 Try to avoid discussing money matters around your children if you can’t do it without your anxieties bubbling up.
+That being said, it’s still important to talk to them about money and money management so that they build a strong foundation in financial literacy.
+Just do your best to have these discussions when you’re in a cool, calm, collected mindset.

-If you think your children are concerned about your debt, talk to them about your financial problems and reassure them that everything will be okay.
-This will help them feel more secure and comforted and could go a long way to helping to fix their behavioural issues.
+If you think your children are concerned about your debt, be open with them about the financial issues.
+Just do so in such a way that is age-appropriate and doesn’t leave them burdened.
+Reassure them that you’ve taken steps to manage things and that everything will be okay.
+This will help them feel more secure and comforted, and could go a long way to helping address any behavioural issues.

 If you’re in debt, this study is a great reminder that your children are listening and watching and that your actions have an impact on them.
-No one wants their children to suffer because of stress about debt or money.
+No one wants their children to suffer because of parental debt or stress about money.
 By protecting your children and taking action to reduce your stress around your debt, the whole family will feel better.

 Image Credit: korycheer